 Joseph R. Bisho Sr. standing on the beach with the Cliff House in the background in 1920 on a visit from Hawaii.
 His son will grow up in San Francisco and raise his family west of Twin Peaks.
 (Photo Courtesy of Dave Bisho.)

 The naturalist poet, Joaquin Miller, who acheived great popular and critical succes with his Songs of the Sierras, was enthusiastically planting trees on “The Heights” in the East Bay when he envisioned the beauty that might be created by trees on the San Miguel Hills and suggested the plan to Adolph Sutro.
-Sutro was celebrated as the Father of tree planting in California on the state’s first Arbor Day on November 26, 1886 which he exemplified by enlisting schoolchildren to plant trees on Mount Davidson, pictured here to the south now covered in trees by 1910.(Photo Courtesy Ken Hoegger)
+Sutro was celebrated as the Father of tree planting in California on the state’s first Arbor Day on November 26, 1886 which he exemplified by enlisting schoolchildren to plant trees on Mount Davidson, Mt.
+Sutro, Yerba Buena Island, Fort Mason, and the Presidio.

-Mount Davidson as Adolph Sutro preserved it in 1903.
-He died on August 8, 1898, leaving his estate to his six children.
-However, his will stipulated that none of the land could be sold until the death of the last child, and the proceeds would go to a charitable trust.
+Sutro left his estate to his children, however, his will stipulated that none of the land could be sold until the death of the last child, and the proceeds would go to a charitable trust.
 His heirs challenged the will and persevered even longer than Sutro did to get his tunnel built, to obtain a California Supreme Court ruling that overturned it in 1919, twenty-one years after Sutro’s death.

 The view of Kezar Stadium from atop the 977-foot high television transmission tower built in 1972 and named for the former owner of the hill, Adolph G. Sutro, whose home, La Avenzada, designed by Harold G. Stoner was destroyed to build this tower.
 (Courtesy Ron Davis.)